wilsonify/wilsonify.github.io/content/recipes/BANANA CREAM PIE15.md

 butter into the flour using your fingers and break up pieces bigger than a pea.
 It should

-look kinda like coarse sand from a shitty playground.
+look kinda like coarse sand from a   ty playground.
 You can throw this all in your food

 processor too, just run it until you get the same texture, and then put it in a bowl.